paulosuzart/paulosuzart.github.io/_posts/2018-08-08-jooby-rx-java-hystrix.md

 # The service

 The trick here is that we need to hold the list of cities returning temperatures whilst let Rx compute the average.
-There are may ways to do this, but for learning purposes, let's use the more didactic although not necessarely the best:
+There are many ways to do this, but for learning purposes, let's use the didactic although not necessarily the best:

 ```java
 // WeatherAvgService.java